aedoardo1990/Gagarin/README.md

 My mentor, for his great support and for being a polar-star during my project.

-My wife (who is Russian), for the years spent with her allowed me to fall in love with slavic culture and world.
+My wife (who is Russian), for the years spent with her allowed me to fall in love with the Slavic culture and world.

 Kay of Code Institute and the Slack Community